Black Bolt: Volumes

-Black Bolt - 2017
+Black Bolt (2017)

 According to Diamond Comic Distributors, Black Bolt #1 was the 57th best selling comic book in May 2017.

-In 2017, the Black Bolt comic book series won the Golden Issue Award for Best New Comic Series, while Christian Ward received a nomination for Best Artist.
-Entertainment Weekly named the Black Bolt comic book series "Best Debut" in their "best comics of 2017" list.
+The Black Bolt comic book series won Best New Comic Series while Christian Ward received a nomination for Best Artist at the 2017 Golden Issue Awards.
+Entertainment Weekly named the Black Bolt comic book series "Best Debut" in their "Best Comics of 2017" list.

 Kelsey McConnell of ComicsVerse gave Black Bolt #1 a score of 82%, asserting, "As someone who’s not overly familiar with the ins and outs of the Inhumans, I was at first skeptical about embarking on the journey that is Black Bolt #1.
 However, the titular character’s first solo issue provides easy access for less informed readers.
 More than that, it offers a storyline that’s both emotionally compelling and rife with mystery. [...]
 Overall, Black Bolt #1 is an exciting read.
 It’s a story that reaches out and digs its claws into the heart — an endless cycle of powerlessness and loss.
 While the story and the stacked complications had me madly flipping pages, I was a little wanting for more characterization.
 Sure, I cared why all these horrible things were happening, but I want a reason to care why they happened to Black Bolt specifically.
 I want a hero who is more than his powers, especially when he loses them."
 Mark Peters of Paste gave Black Bolt #1 a grade of 8 out of 10, writing, "Pairing a great writer from outside comics with one of the best talents inside comics is a great move.
 Based on a promising first issue, this could end up being one of Marvel’s stronger titles, alongside recent gems Moon Knight and The Mighty Thor. [...]
 This is a promising start to a series that could go anywhere.
 Black Bolt has always been a tragic figure thanks to his preposterously destructive voice, but he’s never gotten a true spotlight.
 Ahmed and Ward have talent to spare and look like they’ve found a story worth telling."